pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Unsupervised Learning, Recommenders, Reinforcement Learning/module2.md

 ![cost-function-deep-learning](./assets/module2/cost-function-deep-learning1.png)

 Depending on the parameters of the neural network, you may end up with different vectors for the users and for the movies.
-So, we train the modal so that we end up with vectors that result in small squared error
+So, we train the model so that we end up with vectors that result in small squared error

 After you've trained this model, you can use it to find similar items